 An exemplar of urban design

-Designed by Nader Tehrani and his collaborator Katie Faulkner of the internationally renowned firm NADAAA, One Spadina will include dynamic, flexible learning and research environments for faculty and students, and will nurture the next generation of leaders in the field.
+Designed by Nader Tehrani and Katherine Faulkner, principals of the internationally renowned firm NADAAA — in collaboration with Architect-of-record Adamson & Associates, landscape architects Public Work, and heritage architects ERA — One Spadina will include dynamic, flexible learning and research environments for faculty and students, and will nurture the next generation of leaders in the field.

 Below is a presentation Tehrani and Faulkner gave on the building project on June 11, 2013: